Harrishraj27/zomato-cost-prediction/README.md

 ## Results
 After evaluating several machine learning models, the Random Forest Regressor emerged as the most effective for predicting the cost for two people dining at restaurants.
 This model was selected based on its performance in terms of accuracy and reliability compared to other models, such as Linear Regression and Decision Tree Regressor.

-Model Evaluation
+**Model Evaluation**
 The evaluation of the models was conducted using the Root Mean Square Error (RMSE), a commonly used metric for assessing the accuracy of regression models.
 The RMSE provides a measure of the differences between the predicted values and the actual values in the dataset.
 A lower RMSE indicates a model with better predictive performance.

-Random Forest Regressor: The RMSE for this model was the lowest among the models tested, indicating that it made the most accurate predictions.
+- **Random Forest Regressor**: The RMSE for this model was the lowest among the models tested, indicating that it made the most accurate predictions.
 The model's ability to capture non-linear relationships and interactions between features contributed significantly to its superior performance.

-Linear Regression: This model had a higher RMSE, suggesting that it was less effective in capturing complex patterns within the data.
+- **Linear Regression**: This model had a higher RMSE, suggesting that it was less effective in capturing complex patterns within the data.
 Linear Regression assumes a linear relationship between the features and the target variable, which may not fully represent the intricacies of restaurant cost prediction.

-Decision Tree Regressor: While this model performed better than Linear Regression, it was still outperformed by the Random Forest Regressor.
+- **Decision Tree Regressor**: While this model performed better than Linear Regression, it was still outperformed by the Random Forest Regressor.
 Decision Trees can capture non-linear relationships, but they are prone to overfitting, which can limit their generalizability.

-Visualizations
-To further illustrate the model's performance, example plots were generated to compare the predicted costs against the actual costs in the test dataset.
-The visualizations highlight the accuracy of the Random Forest Regressor, showing a closer alignment between the predicted and actual values compared to other models.

-These results demonstrate the effectiveness of the Random Forest Regressor in providing precise cost predictions.
-The model's robustness and flexibility make it a valuable tool for restaurant operators looking to understand and optimize pricing strategies based on various features such as location, cuisine, and restaurant type.

 Overall, the successful implementation of this model showcases the potential for machine learning to enhance decision-making processes within the restaurant industry, ultimately leading to improved customer satisfaction and operational efficiency.